Montmeyan: Geology

 The syncline of Montmeyan is a rift oriented north-south, created by the first Alpine movement dating from the Oligocene epoch, which extends over 12 km between Quinson and Fox-Amphoux.
 It is filled with red clays dating from the Lower Eocene, divided into two masses by a limestone bank.

 In this narrow plain, bordered by limestone faults, there are outcrops of sedimentary rocks dating from the Jurassic and Cretaceous.
 These rocks contain rare fossils, dinosaurs' eggs and bones, ammonites, fish and shellfish (Potamida).

 Economy

-Montmeyan draws its resources from agriculture, livestock and tourism, is part of Territoire Haut-Var Verdon and of Communauté de Communes Provence d'Argens en Verdon.
+Montmeyan draws its resources from agriculture, livestock and tourism, is part of Communauté de Communes Provence Verdon and Pays de la Provence Verte.

 Several accommodation facilities are available in the area: two campsites just outside the village, holiday cottages and bed and breakfasts.

 Two equestrian centers are installed in Montmeyan.
 The nautical base of Montmeyan Lake serves as a boarding point to explore the low gorges du Verdon in the direction of Esparron-de-Verdon: the rental of kayaks, canoes or boats with electric motors is become an important activity.